 2. Email Account Upgrade Scam

-Email account upgrades can usually appear to come from trusted email providers.
-When faced with an email like this, many people unfortunately click around links on the page, leading to pages that harvest your information.
+Email account upgrades usually appear to come from a trusted email provider.
+When faced with an email like this, many people unfortunately click around on the page, leading to pages that harvest your information.

 3. Google Docs Scam

 This sophisticated email scam gets recipients to click its link to view a ‘document’.
 This then takes you to an identical version of Gmail’s login page.
 Once your account is selected, you are then invited to grant access to your Google account.
 This allows the attacker free rein.

 An HR email scam oftentimes uses malicious attachments or links that, once clicked, install malicious software onto your device.
 To avoid this, it is important to encourage your colleagues to ask HR directly whether a request for personal information is legitimate before responding.